LaunchpadAI/space-bandits/wide_deep_bandits/Readme.md

 ### Usage

-This version retains many of the same functions as the originalspace-bandits.
+This version retains many of the same features as the original space-bandits.
 For a demonstration of how the wide and deep model can be used, talk a look at the [demo.ipynb](https://github.com/fellowship/space-bandits/blob/dev/wide_deep_bandits/demo.ipynb)

 ### Action Selection